rlebret/sdsc_flour_quality/README.md

 ## Run demo

-Run the demo with a choosen model:
+Run the demo with a chosen model:

 ```console
 scaling="standard"